AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Implementation.rst

 (historically, multi Fortran Array Box (FAB)).
 Within the block-structured AMR approach of AMReX, the domain is decomposed into non-overlapping rectangular `boxes`, which can be assembled into a `boxArray`.
 Each AMR level has a `boxArray` providing the list of `boxes` of that level.
-The `boxes` are distributed accross the MPI ranks, the mapping of which is described by a `DistributionMap`.
-Given a `boxArray` and a `DistributionMap`, one can define an actual data container (`boxes` are only lightweight descriptor of the geometrical rectangular object, containing bounds and centering information only), where each rank will allocate a FAB for the boxes it owns in the `boxArray`, resulting in a collection of FABs or a MultiFab, distributed accross the MPI ranks.
+The `boxes` are distributed across the MPI ranks, the mapping of which is described by a `DistributionMap`.
+Given a `boxArray` and a `DistributionMap`, one can define an actual data container (`boxes` are only lightweight descriptor of the geometrical rectangular object, containing bounds and centering information only), where each rank will allocate a FAB for the boxes it owns in the `boxArray`, resulting in a collection of FABs or a MultiFab, distributed across the MPI ranks.

 To access the data in a MultiFab, one uses a `MFIter <https://amrex-codes.github.io/amrex/docs_html/Basics.html#mfiter-and-tiling>`_
 (or MultiFab iterator), which provides each MPI rank access to the FABs it owns within the MultiFab.
 Actual access to the data in